-The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, November 20th, 2013 at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Gateway Hospital.
+The next meeting of the Clarksville (TN) Civil War Roundtable will be on Wednesday, February 19th, 2014 at the Bone & Joint Center, 980 Professional Park Drive, right across the street from Gateway Hospital.
 This is just off Dunlop Lane and Holiday Drive and only a few minutes east of Governor’s Square mall.
 The meeting begins at 7:00 pm and is always open to the public.
 Members please bring a friend or two – new recruits are always welcomed.

 LAST MONTH’S MEETING

 Ron Sydnor, site manager of the Jefferson Davis State Historic Site in Fairview, KY and member of the Clarksville CWRT, gave us a wonderful program on Jefferson Davis, the man.
 Focusing on the man and his accomplishments in life before he became the president of the Confederate States of America, Ron gave us some wonderful views into what made the man.
 He was quite accomplished in life before his February 1861 selection as the Confederate president.
 Among these were Secretary of War, a noted attorney, United States Senator from Mississippi and much more.
 This was a most informative program, and we thank Ron for its presentation.

 March 2014 – Kent Wright, historian/author – Tennessee Valley CWRT – “Conflicted Friendships: John Bull, Uncle Sam and King Cotton; The British Influence Upon Union and Confederate Naval Strategies”

 April 2014 – Rob Cross, historian, Belle Meade Plantation – “The Affair At Spring Hill, TN” (tentative)

 May 2014 – Doug Richardson, park ranger, Fort Donelson National Battlefield – “Lincoln and McClellan”